stringandstickytape/MaxsAiStudio/README.md

 - Users can now disable specific nodes in the conversation.
 - Disabled nodes are omitted from the conversation with AI and not saved as part of the conversation.
 - Right-click on a node in the network diagram and select "Disable" to toggle this feature.

+### 20. Local AI Model

+- The application now uses the Gemma model for local AI processing, replacing the previously used Llama model.

+### 21. Regenerate All Summaries

+- A new feature has been added to regenerate summaries for all conversations.
+- This can be accessed through the "Specials" menu.

 This AI conversation tool provides a comprehensive environment for interacting with AI models, managing conversations, and organizing your AI-assisted work.
 By utilizing its various features, users can efficiently conduct and manage complex AI conversations across multiple topics and models.